heapwolf/level-replicator/README.md

 - If a write operation (a put or delete) is committed to the local database for the first time.

-  - A sequential log-index is created (the log is a sequential number and a pointer to the log).
+  - A log is created that contains the type of operation and a logical clock that is set at `0`.
+The log's key is the peer's id and a sequence.
-  - A log is created that contains the type of operation and a logical clock that is set at `0`).
+  - An index is created (a pointer to the log for faster lookups on writes).
   - The new key/value, log and log-index are atomically committed to the local database.

 - If an update operation (a put or delete) is committed to the local database.

-  - Its log is looked up
+  - The index is used to look up the keys corresponding log
-    - The logical clock is incremented
+    - The logical clock in the log is incremented
     - The type of operation is updated
-    - A new sequential log-index is created and the old one is deleted.
+    - A new log-index is created and the old one is deleted.
   - The new key/value, log and log-index are atomically committed to the local database.

-- When a write or update operation occurs, the frequently at which the local database will try to connect to remote databases increases.
+- The frequently at which the peer will try to replicate is determined by its write-velocity.

-- When the database connects to a peer, it reads the remote log-indexes in reverse until it finds a familiar log-index.
+- When the database connects to a peer, it reads its remote logs in reverse until it finds a locally known entry.

-  - The latest log for each key is placed into memory and then iterated over to determine what should be added to the change log and what should be added to the store.
+  - The latest log for each key is placed into memory and then iterated over to determine what should be added locally.

     - If the log does not exist locally, the log and its corresponding key/value is committed to the local database.
-    - If the log exists locally and its clock is earlier, the remote log is copied as well as the remote key and value, they are both atomically committed.
+    - If the log exists locally (with an earlier clock), the remote log and key/value are both atomically committed.

 ## REPLICATON CONFLICTS
 Before a local database can accept writes, it must attempt to replicate.
 This